Great Bargains this Christmas

 My favorite deals were for gifts for my granddaughter.
 We’ll back up to her birthday, which is December 5th.
 For her birthday I made a little kitty doll.
 Then I made two nightgowns for her and matching night gowns for kitty doll (she doesn’t have a name yet, just “kitty doll.”)
 The flannel for the nightgowns was on sale for $2 a yard, so with coupons for the other materials, the total cost was of nightgowns and doll was around $25.
 OK, maybe not terribly frugal, but wait!
 The best is to come:

 This summer I found a cute curtain at the thrift store–new and still in the package–with a cute teddy bear border print.
 Cost: $1.50.
 I made a jumper for my granddaughter and found a cute red shirt with ruffled sleeve and neck edges.
 It cost just 50¢.
 The red buttons on the back of the dress cost 75¢ with coupon.
+This was her birthday gift in early December.
 And of course, kitty doll got a matching outfit.
 Total cost: less than $3.

 Then I found a pretty sun dress at the thrift store–a pale lavender with lots of embroidery and scalloped edges for $3.
 I remade it into a fairy dress.
 And (you guessed it!) a matching dress for kitty doll.
 I used the same pattern from the nightgowns, but just flared it more after the waist.
 I found the pattern online for free.
 Not only is it super quick and easy to sew up, but it is very forgiving, allowing for little ones to grow quite a bit before it no longer fits.

 Wait, wait, wait…

 Here’s my favorite part: Remember last year how I remade a prom dress into a princess dress?
 Well, I kept the scraps from last year’s dress and made a